 - 3 tablespoons breadcrumbs

 - 80 g smoked bacon („Speck“), finely cubed

 - 1½ liters vegetable or beef broth

 For Vegetarians: Simply skip the bacon and use cheese cubes and vegetable broth.
 A yummy veggie version ;-)

-Pour some of the milk (warmed) over the chopped bread rolls, and let them soak for a few minutes.
-While you let them soak, fry the bacon in some butter.
+Cut the stale white bread into small cubes.
+Pour some warm milk over the bread cubes and let soak for a few minutes.
+Cut the smoked bacon into small cubes and fry in butter.

-Serve the bacon dumplings in a large bowl with the broth poured over the top.
-Sprinkle chives on top to garnish and serve with a side plate of coleslaw.
+Serve the bacon dumplings in a large bowl with hot broth and sprinkle chopped chives on top to garnish.
+Good side choices are coleslaw or a green salad.